 Go for Pen Testing and Red Teaming

-Now that we’ve covered the basics of the Go programming language let’s dive into how it can be used for pen testing and red teaming.
+Now that we’ve covered the basics of the Go programming language, let’s explore how it can be used for pen testing and red teaming.
 Go’s simplicity, efficiency, and strong concurrency support make it a great choice for building custom tools, exploiting vulnerabilities, and automating tasks.

 Building a Port Scanner